Bypassing memory safety mechanisms through speculative control flow hijacks: Introduction

 In this paper, we show that multiple memory safety mechanisms that would otherwise successfully prevent exploitation of vulnerabilities can be speculatively bypassed to perform arbitrary memory reads.
 Because these attacks require a combination of techniques, we show that they do not apply to all memory safety mechanisms and a careful, case-by-case analysis is necessary.

 At a high level, these attacks work by overwriting, either architecturally or speculatively, a backwards or forward edge, followed by the use of speculative code reuse attacks to leak data.
-In all cases this overwrite achieves a speculative control flow hijack, i.e., a redirection of the speculative control flow to an attacker-chosen arbitrary address.
+In all cases, this overwrite achieves a speculative control flow hijack, i.e., a redirection of the speculative control flow to an attacker-chosen arbitrary address.
 One case of such an attack is the \emph{speculative buffer overflow} discovered by Kiriansky and Waldspurger~\cite{kiriansky18specoverflow}, where a return address is speculatively overwritten.

 We demonstrate that SSP, GCC's vtable verification (VTV), and \Go's runtime memory safety checks are all vulnerable.
-In particular, we develop an end-to-end proof-of-concept attack in the case of SSP, where the mitigations against a stack-based buffer overflow in \Code{libpng} can be speculatively bypassed to read arbitrary bytes from the victim program.
+In particular, we develop a practical attack against SSP, where the mitigations against a stack-based buffer overflow in \Code{libpng} can be speculatively bypassed to read arbitrary bytes from the victim program.
 This attack additionally leverages a last level cache (LLC) eviction attack to extend the speculative execution window, and a speculative return-oriented programming (ROP) attack to achieve a Flush+Reload side channel by reusing 5 gadgets from the victim program.
-Both components of the attack are not specific to SSP and generalise beyond our selected use case.
-Our results show that, while such end-to-end attacks are not trivial to mount, they still represent a viable attack vector.
-For this reason we evaluate countermeasures for each attack scenario, showing how mitigations can be both effective and viable from a performance standpoint.
+Both components of the attack are not specific to SSP and generalize beyond our selected use case.
+Our results demonstrate that, although such end-to-end attacks are not trivial to mount, they are realistic.
+For this reason, we evaluate countermeasures for each attack scenario, showing that mitigations are both effective and viable from a performance standpoint.